ub-unibe-ch/iiifViewer/README.md

 Clone a stable branch into plugins --> generic directory or download a released tar file and place the directory there.

 ## Usage
-Store .png, .jpg or iiif manifests in .json as fulltext galleys
+Store .png, .jpg or iiif manifests in .json as fulltext galleys or images
 <br><br>
 ![Alt-Text](/rm_pics/galleys.png)
 <br><br>